Transparency: Motivations and Challenges: Types of Transparency: Benefits, Measurement and Motivations

 Highlighting a key challenge even for local interpretability, consider explaining the output of an image classification system, as illustrated in Figure \ref{fig:salient}.
-Recent approaches attempt to identify the parts of a given image which are most salient, i.e. those parts which in a sense were most responsible for leading to the system's prediction \cite{LIME,Zin17}.
-Such approaches can be very helpful -- e.g. for type 1 transparency, we might learn that a system which reliably tells apart wolves from huskies on a test set might in fact be relying on the presence or absence of snow in the background, rather than features of the animal itself, and hence is unlikely to generalize well on test data \citep{LIME}.
+Several recent approaches attempt to identify the parts of a given image which are most salient, i.e. those parts which in a sense were most responsible for leading to the system's prediction \cite{LIME,Zin17}.
+Such approaches can be very helpful -- e.g. for type 1 transparency, we might learn that a system which reliably tells apart wolves from huskies on a test set might in fact be relying on the presence or absence of snow in the background, rather than features of the animal itself, and hence may be unlikely to generalize well on test data \cite{LIME}.
 Suppose we are given two such methods of generating a salient sub-image for a classification system.
 How should we measure which method provides a better explanation of what the system is doing?
-This is an important open question.
+This is an important question, where the answer will depend on sharpening our understanding of exactly what we are seeking.
 Note that it is not helpful to compare against what a human thinks is relevant in the image.
 Rather, we want a sub-image which is high in predictive information \emph{for the system} yet is not too large, focusing only on the relevant region.
-A promising possible direction for a quantitative solution was suggested by \citet{DabGal17}, who propose a measure of concentration of information.
+A promising possible direction for a quantitative solution was suggested by \cite{DabGal17}, who propose a measure of concentration of information.

+\cite{Sam17} proposed a different quantitative metric for evaluating methods which return ordered collections of input pixels, based on region perturbation.
+On this metric, an approach called Layer-wise Relevance Propagation (LRP \cite{Bach15}) performed well for explaining classifications made by deep neural networks.
+Alternative `axiomatic' approaches have been developed for identifying and quantifying the contributions of each input feature toward a particular classification, based on specifying reasonable desirable properties which an explanation should have \cite{Strum14,Datta16,Sun17}.
+Interestingly, these approaches link to earlier work by Shapley \cite{Shap53} on determining the value of contributions made in $n-$person games.
+Typically, it is computationally intractable to compute the appropriate contributions exactly, but various methods may be regarded as approximations to this approach \cite{Lun17}.

+We briefly note two other approaches to \textit{ex post} explanations of a specific automated classification.
+Rather than provide an attribution over features of the input, \cite{Koh17} instead identifies which training data points were particularly influential for making the classification. \cite{Wac18} propose \emph{counterfactual explanations}: suppose an individual applies to a bank for a loan but is classified as not being sufficiently creditworthy; a counterfactual explanation reveals the minimum change required in some feature(s), for example income, such that the loan would instead be classified as approved, thus potentially providing an action which could feasibly be taken by the individual to change the decision.